AtharvaBeesen/AtharvaBeesen/README.md

 # Hi there 👋 my name is Atharva Beesen

-I'm currently CS major at Georgia Tech 🐝 and will be interning as a SWE at Millennium Management 💼📊 for summer 2025!
+I'm currently CS major at Georgia Tech 🐝 and will be interning as a SWE at Millennium Management 💼📊 this summer.

 Here are some things I love:
 - **Quant Finance** 📈